rohangc/GVimConfiguration/Readme.md

     4. Invoke a "Git Shell" and do the following:
         a.
 Navigate to your 'HOME' directory.
         b.
 Execute the script 'GvimConfigure.sh'.
-            1. Ignore errors about a missing shared '/usr/share/_vimrc' file and missing theme 'Alduin'.
+            1. On Windows, ignore errors about a missing shared '/usr/share/_vimrc' file.
+            2. Ignore errors about missing theme 'Alduin'.

-    5. Build 'YouCompleteMe' according to instructions on its site: http://valloric.github.io/YouCompleteMe.
+    5. Build 'YouCompleteMe' according to instructions on its website: http://valloric.github.io/YouCompleteMe.
         a.
-In brief on Windows:
+In brief, on Windows:
             1. Open a Visual Studio "x64 Native tools Command Prompt".
             2. Navigate to directory: %HOME%\.vim\bundle\YouCompleteMe.
             3. Execute: "python ./install.py --clangd-completer".